 David and Bathsabe by George Peele – maybe written earlier, probably lives in the early 1590’s.
 Trigger Warning: some scenes of sexual violence early on in the play.

-Tragedy of Antony by Mary Herbert, or Mary Sidney, or Countess of Pembroke.
+Tragedy of Antony by Mary Sidney (or Mary Herbert, or the Countess of Pembroke).
 Full cast audio adaptation in the works, exploratory work for the podcast is on the playlist available below.
 YouTube First Look Exploring Session HERE, and the sequel Cleopatra can be looked at here.

 The Massacre at Paris by Christopher Marlowe – exploring session available.